MicrosoftDocs/azure-devops-docs/docs/pipelines/process/container-phases.md

 ## Service endpoints

 You can host containers on other registries than public Docker Hub.
-To host an image on [Azure Container Registry](/azure/container-registry/) or another private container registry including a private Docker Hub registry, add a [service connection](../library/service-endpoints.md) to access the registry.
-Then you can reference the endpoint in a container definition, as follows.
+To host an image on [Azure Container Registry](/azure/container-registry/) or another private container registry, including a private Docker Hub registry, add a [service connection](../library/service-endpoints.md) to access the registry.
+Then you can reference the endpoint in a container definition as follows.

 Reference a private Docker Hub connection: